 Do that five times in a row then let your student have a go.
 Make sure they say “d” (the sound, NOT the letter name) every time they write the circle.

-This is the best solution I’ve ever encountered and I’ve used it with success many times.
+This is the best solution I’ve encountered.
 You may have to do this exercise at every lesson for a while, but it eventually becomes automatic for both writing and reading.
 I think the “b” is the most memorable because of the strong sound and downstroke and the “d” is remembered by elimination.

 It helps with reading as well as writing.
 I’ve seen a seriously struggling reader get to a word, quickly and surreptitiously move his forefinger and read the word fluently.
 More grown up and less “special needs” than giant quasi-sign language.